mennosmit-dev/AI-Engineer-Certificate/02_Introduction_to_Deep_Learning__Neural_Networks_with_Keras/README.md

 This folder contains deep learning implementations developed as part of the
 **IBM AI Engineering Professional Certificate**.

-The focus of this module was building practical intuition for neural network design, training dynamics, and model evaluation using Keras with TensorFlow.
+The focus of this module was building practical intuition for neural network design, training dynamics, and evaluation using Keras with TensorFlow.

 ---

 ## 🧠 Overview

-Implemented and experimented with:
+Key areas explored:

 - Fully connected neural networks (dense architectures)
 - Convolutional neural networks (CNNs)
 - Basic transformer architectures
-- Regularization techniques (dropout, batch normalization, early stopping)
+- Regularization techniques (dropout, batch normalization)
-- Hyperparameter tuning (learning rate, batch size, depth)
+- Hyperparameter tuning and model evaluation
-- Model evaluation via accuracy, MSE, confusion matrices, and learning curves

-These projects strengthen the deep learning foundation supporting my later work in reinforcement learning, transformers, and production ML systems.
+These projects establish the deep learning foundation supporting later work in reinforcement learning, transformers, and applied ML systems.

 ---